gunthercox/ChatterBot/docs/contributing.rst

 - pip

-- A few python packages:
+- A few python packages.
+You can install them from this projects ``pyproject.yml`` file by running:

 .. code-block:: bash

-   pip install requirements.txt
-   pip install dev-requirements.txt
+   pip .[dev,test]

 - A text editor